JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

     * Nonlinear Time series Analysis - H. Kantz & T. Schreiber

+### Advanced Installation
+Notice that for targeted usage of `DynamicalSystems` (e.g. you only need a specific function like [`lyapunovspectrum`](@ref) or [`rqa`](@ref)), you don't have to install the entire `DynamicalSystems` suite.
+You can leave with only installing the necessary package that exports the function you need.
+You see this information prefacing the function.
+E.g. for `rqa` you will see `RecurrenceAnalysis.rqa`, which means that you need to install `RecurrenceAnalysis` to use it.

 ## Our Goals
 **DynamicalSystems.jl** was created with three goals in mind.
 The first was to fill the missing gap of a software for nonlinear dynamics and chaos of the highest quality (none exist in any programming language).